How to Find The Right Wedding Planner For You

 Many planners work on their own so don’t be shocked or worried if it literally is just them.
 Some have an assistant who may help with admin and support them on wedding days.

 Those without assistants will bring in a freelance assistant to help them on the wedding day if it’s a particular big or complex wedding.
 These assistants are often planners with their own companies so assistant probably isn’t the right word for them.
-But where 2 pairs of hands are needed, we often help each other out like this.
+But where 2 pairs of hands are needed, we often help each other out like this by freelancing.

 Do you accept commission from suppliers?

 Some planners accept commission from suppliers where they receive a payment for referring clients to them.
-I personally don’t do this as I prefer to choose suppliers who are the best fit for you, not those who are paying me commission.
+I’m a member of the UK Alliance of Wedding Planners and their code of conduct prevents this.
+But I also believe in chooseing suppliers who are the best fit for you, not those who are paying me commission.
 If they want to offer a discount I will always pass this on to you in full.

 You can read details on this blog from the UK Alliance of Wedding Planners about the cost impact that can be felt by you if your planner does accept commissions.